 There are just as many concepts and theories regarding the best way to prepare for the bar exam as there are law students.
 However, getting a head start and preparing intelligently will set you apart from everyone else.
 That is where AdaptiBar comes in.

-Trying to cram all the information in your head within the last couple weeks just to regurgitate it on that magical day may work for some, but if you really want to be prepared, get the best score possible, and retain the information, AdaptiBar is the answer.
+Trying to cram all the information in your head within the last couple weeks just to regurgitate it on that magical day may work for some.
+If you really want to be prepared, AdaptiBar will be the confidence boost that you need.